-Butteries, also known as Rowies or even Aberdeen rolls, originated in the northeast of Scotland as an alternative bread roll for fisherman to eat while out at sea.
+Butteries, also known as Rowies or even Aberdeen rolls, originated in the northeast of Scotland as an alternative bread roll for fishermen to eat while out at sea.
 A buttery could stand the test of time spent away better than bread and is packed with a high enough fat content to keep the fisherman going too.

-If you’ve never tried a buttery, it’s a bit of a cross between a roll and a croissant, as they’re made with layers of pastry and a butter and lard mixture that give them a flakey texture.
-Some say they look a bit like a squashed croissant.
-It doesn’t sound particularly appealing but they really are delicious!
+If you’ve never tried a buttery, it’s a bit of a cross between a roll and a croissant.
+They’re made with layers of pastry and a butter and lard mixture that gives them a flakey texture.

 Butteries can be served plain, with jam, or even butter for an extra buttery taste.
 They aren’t really made to be eaten en masse unless you’re looking to thicken your waistline!